 In August 2018, the FASB issued ASU 2018-15, Intangibles-Goodwill and Other-Internal-Use Software (Subtopic 350-40): Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That Is a Service Contract.
 This ASU allows the capitalization of implementation costs incurred in a hosting arrangement.
 This ASU is effective for fiscal years beginning after December 15, 2019.
-The Company is currently evaluating the potential effect of this ASU on the consolidated financial statements.
+As a result of the Merger, the Company is currently evaluating the potential effect of this ASU on the consolidated financial statements.